kongpda/uitest-community/README.md

 ## 🚀 About UITest

 [UITest](https://uitest.dev) is a revolutionary **low-code desktop application** for creating **browser tests** and **E2E automation** through a visual interface.
 Built for **macOS** with **Playwright integration**, UITest eliminates the complexity of test automation while generating clean, exportable code.

-> **⚠️ Development Status**: UITest is currently in active development.
-The product is not yet available for download.
-This repository serves as a community hub for early feedback, feature requests, and bug reports as we build towards our first release.

 ### Key Features
 - 🎯 **Visual Test Builder** - Create browser tests without coding